Tamas-Gavlider/CheckAloan/README.md

  - Input validation and error-checking
     - The user must press 1 to start the application or press 2 to close it.<br> Other characters or no input will not be accepted.
     - String inputs like name and phone must meet a minimum or exact length requirement.
-    - The email input must contain "@" and ".".
+    - A robust email validation method was used for email input.
     - Integer inputs will raise an error if 0,a string or no data is entered.
     - If the input for age is less than 19, the loan application will be canceled,<br> and the user will be taken back to the welcome page.
     - The loan amount cannot exceed 20,000.
 If a higher amount is entered, the user will be notified<br> and can choose to proceed with the maximum amount or cancel the application.